Zeyu-Li/GitHub_index/README.md

 * [website_boilerplate](https://github.com/Zeyu-Li/website_boilerplate) - a simple website boilerplate
 * [website_old](https://github.com/Zeyu-Li/website_old) - my old website written w/out Bootstrap

-Count: 89; public:private:forked => 76:7:6
+Count: 94; public:private:forked => 80:7:7

 ## About

-This is a index to all my Github repos.
+This is a index to all my **GitHub repos**.
 It acts as a quicklink to all my projects as well as a description to each repo

 *Note, there may be multiple copies of repos because it belongs to multiple sections